UnixJunkie/daft/README.md

 The final software should provide some of the features that were available in: https://github.com/HappyCrow/PAR/commit/38276d34ff6fdda051fba2a02a2639f06df44187

+To maintain complexity low, the system will be Write Once Read Many (WORM).
+Files put under the system's control are never deleted nor modified.
+There will be several data servers (one per node) and one meta-data server (on the node where the user is interacting with the system via an FTP-like command language).

 ### Performance requirements

 Performance must be better than NFS and should approach what